Infoteam-DataScience/MindTheGap/README.md

-# Data Science - Mind the Gap!
+# What affects the Airbnb prices in Boston?

 ## Introduction